contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 For example, when the browser has already recorded cookies related to the host of the requests, these cookies are automatically added.

-As such data can have impact on the behavior of the request, there is a real interest to see those headers.
-So, now, you get the point.

-This section of the user interface displays the headers automatically added by the browser, which can only be known at the time the request is sent.
+The section `Complete request headers` displays the headers automatically added by the browser, which can only be known at the time the request is sent.
-That explains why such headers appear along the response elements.

 <a class="anchor" name="request-edition-helpers"></a>
 #### Request edition helpers